lizmat/raku-all-modules/marcoonroad/Coro-Simple/README.md

 ##### Coroutine: Verifying #####

-There's also a function called **ensure** in this module (the other function, called 'assert', now is deprecated. 'ensure' is the new name for this functionality).
+There's also a function called **ensure** in this module (the other function, called 'assert', now is deprecated... 'ensure' is the new name for this functionality).
 Its main purpose is to check a value, so:

 * If given value isn't False, return it.